swimos/swimos-docs/src/_rust-server/map-stores.md

 # Bounds and Initialisation

 Map Stores place similar bounds to the standard library's `HashMap` but with the addition of requiring both the key and value types to implement the `swimos_form::Form` and `Send` traits.
 When the store is first intiialised, the store is initialised to an empty map.
-If you need to populate it with another value, then use the agent `on_start` lifecycle event handler and populate the inital value of the store there, ensuring that you handle agent restarts.
+If the state of the store is to be populated using the `on_start` handler, then care must be taken to not overwrite any previously held state, as it is not currently possible to detect restarts; a workaround is to wrap the state in an `Option` and only replace it if it is `None`.

 # Use cases

 Map Stores are useful in situtations where you need to persist data that is derived from lane events received but you do not wish for it to be available outside of the scope of the agent.
 While it is possible to keep state in the agent's lifecycle, this is lost when the agent is stopped and must be rebuilt each time the agent is started.
 Using a Map Store, the state is retreived from the underlying persistence engine when the agent first starts.
+Stores have the added benefit of their usability with the `HandlerContext` and do not require the use of interior mutability and are usable within futures.

 # Handler Context Operations